 The good news is there are many things you can do to overcome many of these issues and enjoy a satisfying and fulfilling sex life.

 Tips for happy sexy times

 Be open and honest with your partner about how you feel.
 Only you know what hurts – both physically and emotionally.
 Show them the positions that cause you the least pain.
 If you’re feeling sad or depressed about how your body has changed, tell them this.
-Not letting them in, and not telling them what’s going on, can put a strain on your relationship.
+Not letting them in and not telling them what’s going on can strain your relationship.

-But it’s important not to get in the habit of describing yourself in a negative way – both to yourself and your partner – such as ‘I’m fat’, or ‘I’m ugly’.
+But it’s important not to get in the habit of describing yourself in a negative way – both to yourself and your partner – such as ‘I’m fat’ or ‘I’m ugly’.
 It’s not constructive, and it just makes you feel worse.
 It certainly doesn’t make you feel sexy!
-I know this is hard – we really are our own worst critic.
-Instead focus on the things you do like or love about your body.
+I know this is hard – we really are our own worst critics.
+Instead, focus on what you like or love about your body.
 Take time to really look at your body and be proud of it.
 Over time look at the parts of your body you haven’t been so happy with, and look at them without the super-critical lens.
 Admire it…our bodies are amazing!
-And they’ll continue to change as our health changes and we grow older.
-So it’s important we become comfortable in our own skin.
+And they’ll continue to change as our health changes, and we grow older.
+So we need to become comfortable in our own skin.

 Have a massage.
 Book an appointment with your favourite massage therapist and have a relaxation massage to soothe any muscle tension away.
-Or better still, ask your partner for a massage.
-A little oil, some light strokes along your arms, and some gentle back rubs, and the next thing you know, things have taken a lovely, sensual turn ❤.
-Read this article for some tips: How to give your partner a super hot erotic massage.
+Or, better still, ask your partner for a massage.
+A little oil, some light strokes along your arms, and some gentle back rubs, and the next thing you know, things have taken a lovely, sensual turn 💜.
+Read this article for tips: How to give your partner a super hot erotic massage.